ophub/amlogic-s9xxx-openwrt/documents/README.md

 ### 5.3 Expanding Github Actions Compilation Space Using Logical Volumes

-The default compile space for Github Actions is 84G, with about 50G available after considering the system and necessary software packages.
-When compiling all firmware, you may encounter an issue with insufficient space, which can be addressed by using logical volumes to expand the compile space to approximately 110G.
-Refer to the method in the [.github/workflows/build-openwrt-system-image.yml](../.github/workflows/build-openwrt-system-image.yml) file, and use the commands below to create a logical volume.
-Then, use the path of the logical volume during the compilation process.
+The default compilation space for GitHub Actions is 84G, with approximately 50G available after accounting for the system and necessary packages.
+When compiling all firmware, you may encounter insufficient space issues.
+This can be resolved by using logical volumes to expand the compilation space to approximately 110G.
+Refer to the method in [.github/workflows/build-openwrt-system-image.yml](../.github/workflows/build-openwrt-system-image.yml) and use the following commands to create a logical volume.
+Use the logical volume path during compilation.

 ```yaml
 - name: Create simulated physical disk